cells2numbers/migrationminer/README.md

 # neutrominer
 Neutrominer is a R package to analyse and profile in vitro cell tracking and migration data.
 It is belongs to the [cytominer-verse](https://github.com/cytomining/) used for morphological profiling and allows to create temporal or dynamic profiles.

+It works well together with CellProiler and the CellProfiler tracking module also parsing other formats is easily possible.

 # Installation
 Neutrominer is not yet available from CRAN but you can install directly from github.
 First, you need to install the devtools package.
 You can do this from CRAN.
 Invoke R and then type